 Diana is empathic.
 “Parents, teach your kids to be kind.
 Try to deal with your own insecurities before you tear someone else down.”

 Has Joanna thought about suppressing her singing ability to better fit in with her peers?
 The answer is a firm shake of the head.
 “I would never deny my singing ability to fit in with kids my age.
 God gave me this,” she says, and she believes it.
 “I’d be so unhappy if I didn’t do this.
-I LOVE singing” She adds that despite the teasing, she does has friends, and a long distance boyfriend (their first date was canceled because he was grounded!)
+I LOVE singing” She adds that despite the teasing, she does have friends, and a long distance boyfriend (their first date was canceled because he was grounded!)

 She has many ideas about her career; she talked about Pepsi sponsor Halley Eisenberg and added that a great marketing campaign for Coke would be to note that Eisenberg lip-synchs her songs, while Joanna could actually sing, because like Coke, she’s “The Real Thing.”